fernandofot/ecommerce-monitoring-app/README.md

     You should see the E-commerce Store frontend displaying products.

+  **New Feature: Add to Cart**
+    Clicking the "Add to Cart" button on any product will now send a request to the backend and update a simulated cart count in the header.

 * **Product Catalog Service API Docs (via Nginx):**

 You can access the FastAPI interactive documentation (Swagger UI) through Nginx: